vilaca/fuelsave/README.md

 Passwords from users.csv are now hashed and salted before being stored on the users table.
 The Hash is set in docker-compose as an environment variable.

+The owner fields in vehicles.csv is a string and not very efficient.
+A possible future improvement is to use a foreign key with the primary key from table users.

 GET / will redirect to /docs for the OpenApi Documentation.